ste163/notes/README.md

 ### Application data flow

-This application structure allows for real-time data syncing and a React/SPA-like user experience but with pure Javascript.
+This application structure allows for real-time data syncing and a SPA-like user experience but with pure Javascript.

 ```mermaid
 flowchart LR